craftercms/docs/source/system-administrators/activities/clustering.rst

 Before we begin configuring Studio for clustering, the following must be setup:

 #.
 An external `MariaDB <https://mariadb.org/>`_ database, such as `Amazon RDS for MariaDB <https://aws.amazon.com/rds/mariadb>`_ , `Azure Database for MariaDB <https://azure.microsoft.com/en-us/services/mariadb/>`_ or setup a server with MariaDB which can be downloaded `here <https://downloads.mariadb.org/>`_.
-We currently only support MariaDB 10.1 for the shared database when clustering, so remember to use the MariaDB 10.1 Series
+Crafter Studio only supports MariaDB 10.1 for the shared database when clustering, so remember to use the MariaDB 10.1 Series
 #.
 A load balancer with sticky session support enabled

 ----------------